-A HECM reverse mortgage is a non-recourse mortgage, which means that the only asset that can be claimed for purposes of repaying the loan is the home.
-If there’s not enough value in the home to settle the entire loan balance, the borrower is not on the hook to settle the shortage out of any other assets.
-Any shortage is settled out of the FHA mortgage insurance fund, which is financed by IMIP and ongoing mortgage insurance premiums.
+A HECM reverse mortgage is a non-recourse loan, which means the only asset that can be claimed to repay the loan is your home.
+If your home isn’t worth enough to pay off the entire balance, you’re not on the hook for the shortage.
+Any shortage is paid off by the FHA mutual mortgage insurance fund.

 This non-recourse feature makes the HECM unique among residential home loans.
 Most residential mortgages, whether conventional, FHA, or VA, are full recourse loans.
 If you have a full recourse loan and your home’s value falls and isn’t worth enough to pay off your entire mortgage balance, you’re on the hook for the shortage.
 If you want to sell your home, you have to either pay the shortage out of pocket or negotiate a short sale (which usually comes with a big tax bill).

 A HECM reverse mortgage doesn’t come with this problem; it’s a non-recourse loan.
 You’re not on the hook for the shortage if you owe more than your home is worth.

 The FHA mutual mortgage insurance fund (MMIF) is what makes it possible for the HECM to be non-recourse.
 Without the backing of the MMIF, it would likely be difficult for lenders to offer HECMs with the non-recourse feature at attractive interest rates.

 The MMIF is very important for traditional “forward” FHA and HECM lending.
 Borrowers of both traditional FHA loans and HECM reverse mortgages pay a one-time mortgage insurance premium into the fund at loan closing (called IMIP in the case of the HECM).
 This fee is either paid out of pocket or rolled into the starting loan amount.